craigdrabiktxmq/exo-demo/README.md

 - Through a JAX-RS based REST API.
 The JAX-RS application communicates with the Swirld via a TLS-secured, authenticated socket.
 - Directly to the Swirld via a REST API embedded in the Swirld itself.

+NOTE:  THIS DOCUMENT IS OUT OF DATE...
+AN UPDATE IS COMING SOON.

 Running the Application
 -----------------------
 1. Install docker